 Using a wooden spoon or a mixer, gradually stir into the dough, one at a time, as many eggs as it takes to make it shiny and stick to a wooden spoon in peaks.
 It is best to whisk the last egg in a small bowl and add just enough of it to the dough in batches until it has the right consistency.
 The dough must be spreadable, in no case runny or solid.

 Fill the dough into a piping bag with a round hole nozzle or a star nozzle and pipe on a baking tray lined with baking paper about 10 cm long strips with plenty of space between them.

 Bake the pastries in a preheated oven at 190 °C top and bottom heat for about 35 minutes until golden brown and let them cool down.

 Preparation of the filling

-Bring the mixture to a boil over medium heat, stirring constantly, and then cook, stirring, for about 2 - 3 minutes until it reaches a custard-like consistency.
-Take the custard off the heat and let it cool to room temperature, stirring occasionally.
+Bring the mixture to a boil over medium heat, stirring constantly, and simmer for about 2 - 3 minutes to form the pudding.
+Remove the pudding from the heat and let it cool to room temperature, stirring occasionally.

 Filling the eclairs

 Fill the choux pastry pieces with the cream by placing the cream in a piping bag with a thin, long nozzle, inserting the nozzle into each pastry piece and piping the cream into the cavity of the pastry.
 Alternatively, you can cut each pastry piece in half lengthwise, pipe the cream onto the bottom piece using a piping bag and a star nozzle, and place the top piece on top.

 Preparation of the chocolate glaze